 This special issue will focus on research that examines such contextual factors.
 Specifically, we are interested in articles that examine the following:

-- Whether the association between EF and functional outcomes is moderated by contextual factors (e.g., sleep, pain, stress, life complexity, living situation, etc.)
+- Whether the association between EF and daily functioning is moderated by contextual factors (e.g., sleep, pain, stress, life complexity, living situation, etc.)

-- Whether the association between EF and functional outcomes is moderated by individual-difference factors (e.g., demographics, personality, IQ, memory, general mental status, etc.)
+- Whether the association between EF and daily functioning is moderated by individual-difference factors (e.g., demographics, personality, IQ, memory, general mental status, etc.)

-- Whether the association between functional outcomes and either contextual or individual-difference factors is mediated by EF
+- Whether the association between daily functioning and either contextual or individual-difference factors is mediated by EF

 - Whether a given contextual factor impacts performance on measures of EF

-Appropriate articles will use either traditional or novel measures of EF, variables that reflect one or several contextual factors, and a meaningful functional outcome.
+Appropriate articles will use either traditional or novel measures of EF, variables that reflect one or several contextual factors, and a meaningful index of daily functioning.
 Research on both healthy and clinical populations is welcome.

-Review articles and metanalyses of the associations among EF, functional outcomes, and/or particular contextual factors are very much welcome, but the authors should inquire with the editor prior to submission to ensure that their article does not overlap with other review article submissions.
+Review articles and metanalyses of the associations among EF, daily functioning, and/or particular contextual factors are very much welcome, but the authors should inquire with the editor prior to submission to ensure that their article does not overlap with other review article submissions.

 Please indicate in the cover letter accompanying your manuscript, as well as in the drop-down Special Issue menu in the ScholarOne submission portal, that you would like to have the paper considered for the special issue on Contextually Valid Assessment of Executive Functions.